 Visiting a farm as a MAFF official was a very different experience from visiting one as a normal vet.
 Some farmers were friendly and welcoming, but these were the exceptions.
 The majority were scared that we would find something on their farm, or suspicious that despite our extravagant precautions at their gate, we would bring the disease to them.
 Who could blame them?
 Farmers were compensated for the loss of their animals, but money doesn't go very far in alleviating the distress caused by watching every living thing on your farm get slaughtered and burned.
-Those were uncomfortable visits, farmers nervously showing you their animals, silently praying that you didn't suddenly order them to stop, to take a closer look at something, and speak the words that would mean destruction of everything they had spent their lives building up.
+Those were uncomfortable visits, farmers nervously showing stop, to take a closer look at something, and speak the words that would mean destruction of everything they had spent their lives building up.
+A couple of weeks into my work as a TVI, the Ministry for